lean-mind/introduction-to-github-copilot/artifact-v1-without-naming/README.md

-# Artifact With Naming
+﻿# Artifact Without Naming

-This is an artifact has been named.
-So it is straightforward to understand what it is about.
+This is an artifact has not been named.
+So it is not straightforward to understand what it is about.

-In this case the artifact is a VowelExtractor class that extracts the vowels from a string.

 ## What to do?